percona/percona-toolkit/src/go/pt-k8s-debug-collector/README.rst

 Default: ``auto``

 ``--namespace``
     Targeted namespace.
 By default data will be collected from all namespaces

 ``--cluster``
     Targeted cluster.
 By default data from all available clusters to be collected

 ``--kubeconfig``
     Path to kubeconfig.
 Default configuration be used if none specified

 ``--forwardport``
     Port to use when collecting database-specific summaries.
 By default, 3306 will be used for PXC and MySQL, 27017 for MongoDB, and 5432 for PostgreSQL

+``--log-level``
+    Set the logging level.
+Supported values: ``debug``, ``info``, ``warn``, ``error``, ``fatal``, ``panic``.
+Default: ``error``.

+``--no-version-check``
+    Do not check for tool updates on startup.

+``--skip-pod-summary``
+    Skip the collection of pod-specific summary data.

 ``--version``

-Print version info
+    Print version info.

 Requirements
 ============